When Does a Hematoma Need to Be Drained?

 How long does it take for a hematoma to heal?

 The healing time for a hematoma varies depending on its size, location, and the individual's overall health.
 Minor hematomas often resolve within a few days to a couple of weeks.
-Larger or deeper hematomas may take several weeks to a few months to fully heal.
+Larger or deeper hematomas may take several weeks to a few months to fully heal or require surgery.
 Proper rest, elevation, and avoiding strenuous activities can help speed up the healing process.
 In cases where surgical or percutaneous drainage is performed, the recovery period may be shorter, but it still requires adequate follow-up and care.

 How do you tell if a bruise is a hematoma?